-1.7 MAINTENANCE
+1.67 MAINTENANCE

-The cost of servicing a network of automatic stations on land and, in particular at sea, can greatly exceed the cost of their purchase.
+The cost of servicing a network of automatic stations on land and, in particular, at sea, can greatly exceed the cost of their purchase.
 It is, therefore, of central importance that AWSs are designed to have the greatest possible reliability and maintainability.
 Special protection against environmental factors is often justified, even when initial costs are high.

 It is evident that any complex system requires maintenance support.
 Corrective maintenance is required for component failures.
 Hardware components may fail for many reasons; computer programs can also fail because of errors in design that can go undetected for a long time.
 To minimize corrective maintenance and to increase the performance of an AWS, well-organized preventive maintenance is recommended.
 Preventive maintenance is required for all system components, not only cleaning and lubricating the mechanical parts.
-With the increasing reliability of the electronic components of an AWS, preventive maintenance, including services and instrument calibration, becomes the controlling factor in maintenance.
+In view of With the increasing reliability of the electronic components of an AWS, preventive maintenance, including services and sensorinstrument calibration, will become becomes the controlling factor in maintenance.

-Adaptive maintenance is required to take into account the rapid changes in technology and the availability of spare parts after a few years of operation.
-Repairing costs and costs of different components often rapidly increase after a system is no longer in active distribution, thus making necessary to replace modules by new ones with different technology, because exact replacements are seldom found, for example, transferring programs and operating systems from one processor to another, introducing modular changes for system reliability, connecting with new telecommunication systems, and so forth.
-In order to reduce the costs for this type of maintenance, it is desirable to establish widely accepted standards on equipment and interfaces, as well as on software, and include them in AWS technical specifications.
+Adaptive maintenance is required to take into account the rapid changes in technology and the availability of spare parts after a few years.
+Indeed, of operation.
+Repairing costs for repair and costs of different components often rapidly increase quite rapidly after a system is no longer in active distribution, thus making it-necessary to replace modules by new ones with different technology, asbecause exact replacements are seldom found.
+Examples include, for example, transferring data from one recording medium to another and programs and operating systems from one processor to another, introducing modular changes for system reliability, connecting with new telecommunication systems, and so onforth.
+In order to reduce the costs for this kindtype of maintenance, it is desirable that to establish widely accepted standards on equipment and interfaces, as well as on software, be established and included include them in AWS technical specifications.

-The installation of a network of automatic stations must not be seen as a one shot investment.
-It is essential to organize maintenance according to a rational plan that details all the functions and arranges them in order to minimize costs without adversely affecting performance.
+Since the maintenanceThe installation of a network of automatic stations is oftenmust not be seen as a grossly underestimated task, itone shot investment.
+It is essential to organize maintenance according to a rational plan that details all the functions and arranges them so asin order to minimize costs without adversely affecting performance.
 The modular structure of many modern automatic stations allows maintenance to take place in the field, or at regional and national centres.

-Field maintenance: In general, it is not advisable to repair AWS instruments or other modules in the field because conditions might not favour effective work.
-It is recommended that corrective maintenance in the field is carried out by specialized technical personnel from a regional or national centre, depending on the size of the country.
-Simple preventive or corrective maintenance can be done by a local observer (when available) or a local design operator.
-The regular transmission of self-checking diagnostic information by the AWS is a very desirable practice to ensure rapid response to failures.
+Field maintenance: In general, it is not advisable to repair AWS sensorsinstruments or other modules in the field because conditions domight not favour effective work.
+Also, because of high staff costs and relatively low equipment costs, it is more cost-effective to discard faulty modules rather than to repair them.
+It is recommended that corrective maintenance in the field beis carried out by specialized technical personnel from a regional or national centre, depending on the size of the country, and to leave simple.
+Simple preventive or corrective maintenance to thecan be done by a local observer (when available).
+Or a local design operator.
+The periodicregular transmission of self-checking diagnostic information by the AWS is a very desirable practice to ensure rapid response to failures.